dynodao/dynodao/README.md

 * `MySchemaAttributeValueSerializer`
   * A utility classes for serializing each type in `MySchema` to and from `AttributeValue`.
 You shouldn't need to use it explicitly, it's just nice to know about in case you need it.

-To make a query you use the staged builder entry point and specify the index to use and then the keys.
-Pass that object to `DynoDao#get` which will make the appropriate read operation for you.
-This results a class with a lazy stream which automatically performs the pagination for you, keeping only one page in memory at a time.
 ```java
 DynoDao dynoDao = new DynoDao(amazonDynamoDb);
 Stream<MySchema> queryResult = dynoDao.get(new MySchemaStagedDynamoBuilder()